LEOPARD GECKO CARE SHEET

 • Black Soldier Larvae: These bugs are relatively new to the reptile world.
 Studies so far state that they are a great source of calcium.
 Giving a few of these larvae here and there can be very beneficial to them!

 SUPPLEMENTS: Dusting your feeders with calcium with D3 greatly improves your gecko’s health and is needed.
-With D3 is required if you do not provide UVB.
+Calcium with D3 is required if you do not provide UVB.
 Only give calcium if you do provide UVB.
 Their body used UVB light to produce D3 and they can overdose if given it supplementary too!

 HOW TO SEX: Thankfully it is very easy to tell if your gecko is a girl or a boy!
 Where the back legs meet, if there is a row of femoral pores, they are male, and if there is not, they are female!